![]() |

 Trench.

 are approximately 1.5m wide and 1.2m deep for each circuit.
-To maintain rated
+To maintain the rated

 current carrying capacity of cable thermally stable backfilling is required

-with proper graded sand.
-Space require for cable easement corridor: 20m – 40m,
+with properly graded sand.
+Space required for cable easement corridor: 20m – 40m,

 55m width; Joint bays intervals: 500m –